wenbo-li-ee/wenbo-li-ee.github.io/_posts/2023-04-11-IELTS-Speaking.md

 **What you already know about this period in history** **And explain why you would like to learn more about this period.**

-One period in history that I would like to learn more about is the Renaissance era in Europe, which spanned from the 14th to the 17th century.
-I first became interested in this period in history when I studied art history in college, and I was captivated by the beauty and innovation of the art produced during this time.
+One period in history that I would like to learn more about is the Renaissance era in Europe, which **spanned from** the 14th to the 17th century.
+I first became interested in this period in history when I studied art history in college, and I was **captivated by** the beauty and innovation of the art produced during this time.

-The Renaissance was a time of great intellectual and artistic achievement, with advancements in fields such as science, literature, and philosophy.
+The Renaissance was a time **of great intellectual and artistic achievement**, with advancements in fields such as science, literature, and philosophy.
 It was also marked by a renewed interest in classical Greek and Roman culture, which inspired many of the artistic and intellectual achievements of the era.

-Although I have some basic knowledge of the Renaissance, including the famous artists and writers of the time, I would like to learn more about the historical context and societal changes that shaped this period.
+Although I have some basic knowledge of the Renaissance, including the famous artists and writers of the time, I would like to learn more about the **historical context and societal changes** that shaped this period.
 I am particularly interested in understanding how the Renaissance impacted the development of modern society and culture.

 Furthermore, I would like to learn more about the political and economic systems of the time, as well as the role of religion in society.
-I am curious about how these factors contributed to the flourishing of artistic and intellectual achievement during this period.
+I am curious about how these factors contributed to the **flourishing of artistic and intellectual achievement** during this period.

 Overall, I would like to learn more about the Renaissance era because it was a time of great innovation, creativity, and cultural change.
 I believe that understanding this period in history would not only deepen my appreciation for the art and literature produced during this time, but also provide valuable insights into the development of modern society and culture.